Suppose you have a master-master replication setup, and you know one of the tables has the wrong data. How do you re-sync it with the other server?

 To see why this is, let’s look at a typical scenario.
 You have server1 and server2 set up as co-masters.
 On server1, your copy of sakila.film has correct data.
 On server2, somehow you are missing a row in that table.
 A hypothetical sync tool will compare the two copies of the data and find the missing row, then insert it on server2.
 This INSERT statement will flow through replication to server1, where it will cause a duplicate key error and stop replication.

 You can probably think of many other scenarios with lots of bad side effects, so I won’t list any more.
-I’ll leave it at this: when you are synchronizing data on a slave (even if it is also a master), you must not change data on the slave.
-Changing data on the slave can cause so much trouble in so many different ways!
-The correct way to do this is to make the changes on the master, and let them flow through replication to the slave.
+I’ll leave it at this: when you are synchronizing data on a replica (even if it is also a master), you must not change data on the replica.
+Changing data on the replica can cause so much trouble in so many different ways!
+The correct way to do this is to make the changes on the master, and let them flow through replication to the replica.